 And oh boy, every time I’m surprised by the number of files collecting dust there!

-Delete files that are old, or have served their purpose already.
+Delete files that are old or have served their purpose already.

 ⚠️ Note: One piece of warm advice I could offer would be to not download shady phone cleanup apps.
 Unless you can find some from a trusted source, it’s better to do it manually.

-🖥️ Decluttering your personal digital space
+Decluttering checklist for your personal digital space

 Organize your personal files

 Move through each of your disks, one by one, and scan for folders and files you no longer use.
-Try to stifle the hoarder in you that thinks “some of these files might be useful someday”: From personal experience — those documents you’ve written, and projects you did four or five years ago, probably aren’t important anymore.
-Archive only the most important documents, and toss the rest.
+Try to stifle the hoarder in you who thinks “some of these files might be useful someday.”

-If this is too drastic a move, you can always buy an SSD (a Solid State Drive), which you can plug into your computer like a USB, and transfer everything there.
-SSDs can go up to 30 Terabytes of memory space, which is more than most of us will ever need.
+If this is too drastic a move, you can always buy an SSD (a Solid State Drive), which you can plug into your computer like a USB and transfer everything there.
+SSDs can go up to 30 Terabytes of memory space — which is more than most of us will ever need.
 Similarly, you can use Dropbox or Google Drive to store files online.